 His head was turned.
 It seemed too good to be true.
 A job that ticked all his boxes.
 Working outdoors, getting cold and wet, sharing his botanical knowledge and passion for Islay with visitors -and being part of the team at Bruichladdich.
 James was to spend the first six months of his time with us, an entire growing season, working with environmental scientists Dr Richard and Mavis Gulliver on the collection and preparation of the now famous ‘22’.
 Richard and Mavis were retiring after spending ten years on the project, initially on the development of Islay’s first and only dry gin, and then latterly foraging for distillations.
 James is quick to express his appreciation for their help in sharing their knowledge and ensuring a smooth transition.With his quick wit and dry sense of humour James has quickly settled into The Botanist ethos.
 Serendipity has taken him full circle, right back to his botanical roots.
 As he says himself: “It’s a funny old life”.

-Watch James in action at his work here:
+Watch James in action:

 The Botanist Gin: Foraged from The Botanist Gin on Vimeo.